Spring Lake, North Carolina: Law and government

 In May 2009, Spring Lake's police department was stripped of its authority, with the Cumberland County Sheriff's Office assuming command in the town.
 This happened after two of its senior officers were arrested on an array of charges including embezzlement, larceny, obstruction of justice, second-degree kidnapping, and breaking and entering.
 The District Attorney dropped the majority of misdemeanor cases the department had investigated, saying "We can no longer rely upon the basic presumed integrity of the work product of this department."
 Chief of Police A.C.
 Brown resigned in the aftermath of the scandal.
 The town has since revamped the department with the hiring of new officers and a new police chief, Dysoaneik Spellman.
 The power to investigate misdemeanors was restored in 2010.

 Spring Lake is served by a mayor and town board.
 Members are elected for two year renewable terms.
 The current board consists of mayor Kia Anthony and aldermen Marvin Lackman, Raul Palacios as well as alderwomen Adrian Jones Thompson, Sona Cooper and mayor pro-tem Robyn Chadwick.

 The next municipal election in Spring Lake will be in November 2023.

+Education

+The Cumberland County Schools district serves most areas for grades PK-12.
+The Department of Defense Education Activity (DoDEA) operates public schools on Fort Bragg for PK-8, but for high school Fort Bragg students attend local public schools in their respective counties.